CamerAllan/spyify/README.md

 Logging of Spotify friend activity.
 Serving as a substitute for [missing Web API functionality](https://github.com/spotify/web-api/issues/83)

+## Update 20/03/21

+Since I made this, the app has changed and there is now a dedicated internal API call that fetches friend activity.
+This is used in this project: https://github.com/valeriangalliat/spotify-buddylist

+This renders most of my project obsolete, and I would recommend using or implementing something like the above if you want to track Spotify friend activity.

 ## What is this

 As of the creation of this project, the [Spotify Web API](https://developer.spotify.com/documentation/web-api/) has no endpoint for "Friend Activity".